 What are the purposes for which CSBA uses, handles and discloses your personal information?

 Who will CSBA disclose your personal information to?

-CSBA will not disclose any personally identifiable research information we collect from you unless we have your express prior consent and will only report the information you provide in an aggregate form that will not personally identify you.
+CSBA will not disclose to our client any personally identifiable research information we collect from you unless we have your express prior consent.
 We will not disclose any personal information or personally identifiable research information to a third party for a purpose other than conducting our research unless we have your express prior consent or are required to do so by an Australian law or court/tribunal order.

 If at any time you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request amendment of it and we will either amend the information or make a record of your comment, as we think appropriate.